 In order for the paint to adhere better to the skirting, it’s always recommended to sand them before painting.
 You only need to lightly sand them, but you’ll want to ensure that you wipe down any dust before applying paint.

 5. Apply A Primer

-Now that the skirting boards have been fully prepared, you can then proceed to painting them.
-Firstly, you’ll need to use a primer as shown in the below photo before applying the final coat.
+Now that the skirting boards have been fully prepared, you can then proceed to paint them.
+Firstly, you’ll need to use a primer, as shown in the photo below, before applying the final coat.

-Depending upon your personal preference, you can use a dedicated primer paint or a light coating of emulsion paint that’s then followed by an undercoat once its dried.
+Depending upon your personal preference, you can use a dedicated primer paint or a light coating of emulsion paint that’s then followed by an undercoat once it has dried.